Equifax (NYSE:EFX) PT Lowered to $250.00

-Equifax (NYSE:EFX – Get Rating) had its price target reduced by research analysts at Credit Suisse Group from $285.00 to $250.00 in a report issued on Friday, Benzinga reports.
-The brokerage currently has an “outperform” rating on the credit services provider’s stock.
-Credit Suisse Group’s target price would suggest a potential upside of 23.18% from the stock’s current price.
+Equifax (NYSE:EFX – Get Rating) had its price objective cut by research analysts at Morgan Stanley from $274.00 to $250.00 in a research report issued to clients and investors on Friday, Benzinga reports.
+The brokerage presently has an “overweight” rating on the credit services provider’s stock.
+Morgan Stanley’s target price would indicate a potential upside of 21.19% from the stock’s previous close.

-Several other equities analysts have also commented on the company.
-The Goldman Sachs Group reduced their price objective on Equifax from $255.00 to $221.00 in a research report on Thursday.
-Barclays reduced their price target on shares of Equifax from $300.00 to $250.00 in a research report on Friday.
-Deutsche Bank Aktiengesellschaft cut their price objective on shares of Equifax from $265.00 to $225.00 and set a “hold” rating for the company in a research note on Friday.
-StockNews.com started coverage on shares of Equifax in a research report on Thursday, March 31st.
-They issued a “hold” rating on the stock.
-Finally, Truist Financial upgraded shares of Equifax from a “hold” rating to a “buy” rating and set a $280.00 price target for the company in a research report on Thursday, January 27th.
-Seven research analysts have rated the stock with a hold rating and nine have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and a consensus target price of $262.38.
+A number of other analysts also recently weighed in on EFX.
+Truist Financial upgraded Equifax from a “hold” rating to a “buy” rating and set a $280.00 price objective for the company in a report on Thursday, January 27th.
+Needham & Company LLC decreased their price objective on Equifax from $335.00 to $275.00 and set a “buy” rating for the company in a report on Friday.
+Royal Bank of Canada decreased their price objective on Equifax from $300.00 to $244.00 and set an “outperform” rating for the company in a report on Thursday.
+Bank of America initiated coverage on Equifax in a report on Friday, March 11th.
+They issued a “neutral” rating for the company.
+Finally, Deutsche Bank Aktiengesellschaft decreased their price target on Equifax from $265.00 to $225.00 and set a “hold” rating for the company in a report on Friday.
+Seven equities research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
+According to MarketBeat.com, the company currently has a consensus rating of “Buy” and an average target price of $260.54.

-In other news, insider Sid Singh sold 19,222 shares of Equifax stock in a transaction that occurred on Friday, February 25th.
-The stock was sold at an average price of $215.93, for a total value of $4,150,606.46.
-The sale was disclosed in a document filed with the SEC, which is available through this link.
-Company insiders own 1.57% of the company’s stock.
+In other news, insider Sid Singh sold 19,222 shares of the stock in a transaction dated Friday, February 25th.
+The shares were sold at an average price of $215.93, for a total transaction of $4,150,606.46.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+1.57% of the stock is owned by corporate insiders.

-Institutional investors and hedge funds have recently made changes to their positions in the company.
-Eaton Vance Management boosted its position in Equifax by 11.6% during the 3rd quarter.
-Eaton Vance Management now owns 77,311 shares of the credit services provider’s stock valued at $19,251,000 after acquiring an additional 8,044 shares in the last quarter.
-Sit Investment Associates Inc. grew its stake in Equifax by 644.1% in the third quarter.
-Sit Investment Associates Inc. now owns 9,450 shares of the credit services provider’s stock worth $2,395,000 after purchasing an additional 8,180 shares during the period.
-Squarepoint Ops LLC raised its holdings in Equifax by 46.9% in the third quarter.
-Squarepoint Ops LLC now owns 19,202 shares of the credit services provider’s stock worth $4,866,000 after purchasing an additional 6,134 shares in the last quarter.
-Wealthfront Advisers LLC lifted its position in Equifax by 18.1% during the fourth quarter.
-Wealthfront Advisers LLC now owns 3,687 shares of the credit services provider’s stock valued at $1,080,000 after buying an additional 564 shares during the period.
-Finally, Mutual of America Capital Management LLC boosted its holdings in shares of Equifax by 0.5% during the 4th quarter.
-Mutual of America Capital Management LLC now owns 16,132 shares of the credit services provider’s stock valued at $4,723,000 after buying an additional 85 shares in the last quarter.
-91.48% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds have recently added to or reduced their stakes in the company.
+First Horizon Advisors Inc. boosted its position in shares of Equifax by 208.8% during the 3rd quarter.
+First Horizon Advisors Inc. now owns 105 shares of the credit services provider’s stock worth $27,000 after purchasing an additional 71 shares in the last quarter.
+Equitec Proprietary Markets LLC bought a new position in Equifax in the 4th quarter valued at about $29,000.
+Liberty Wealth Management LLC lifted its position in Equifax by 1,514.3% in the 3rd quarter.
+Liberty Wealth Management LLC now owns 113 shares of the credit services provider’s stock valued at $30,000 after acquiring an additional 106 shares in the last quarter.
+Addison Advisors LLC bought a new position in Equifax in the 4th quarter valued at about $34,000.
+Finally, CVA Family Office LLC bought a new position in Equifax in the 4th quarter valued at about $37,000.
+91.48% of the stock is currently owned by institutional investors.

 Equifax Inc provides information solutions and human resources business process automation outsourcing services for businesses, governments, and consumers.
 The company operates through three segments: Workforce Solutions, U.S. Information Solutions (USIS), and International.
 The Workforce Solutions segment offers employment, income, criminal history, and social security number verification services, as well as payroll-based transaction, employment tax management, and identity theft protection products.